bengl/yaeb/README.md

 * Tabs
 * Separate profiles/persistent-sessions, just like with Chrome.
-* Keyboard shortcuts for everything.
+* User-defined eyboard shortcuts for everything.
+* No React used anywhere.
+Or any other frameworks, really.

 ## Installation